 CDC Webinar/Call on Guidance for Dental Settings During the COVID-19 Response.
-At this live webinar/call on Wednesday, 6/3 from 2:00pm-3:00pm (ET), a panel from the CDC Division of Oral Health, the Infection Control Team and Worker Safety Team will review the updated guidance for dental offices that includes non-emergency dental care guidelines.
-Participants can engage with the panel through a Q&A session following the discussion.
-Slides will be available following the webinar/call, and interested parties who are not available for the live discussion can also find it recorded on the Clinician Outreach and Communication Activity (COCA) webpage, here.
+At this live webinar/call on Wednesday, 6/3 from 2:00pm-3:00pm (ET), a panel from the CDC Division of Oral Health, the Infection Control Team and Worker Safety Team reviewed the updated guidance for dental offices that includes non-emergency dental care guidelines.
+Participants engaged with the panel through a Q&A session following the discussion.
+Slides, a transcript, and a video recording of the call are available on the Clinician Outreach and Communication Activity (COCA) webpage, here.

 New OSHA Guidance for Dentists and Staff